Smug246/Luna-Grabber/README.md

 Any code to do with the injection is from [rdimo's injection](https://github.com/Rdimo/Discord-Injection) Make sure you check that out when you get the chance!

-> ⭐ If You Like It!
-> and if you still don't quite understand how to set it up [Click me!](https://discord.gg/luna22)
+> Still don't quite understand how to set it up?
+[Click me!](https://discord.gg/luna22)